 In 2011 Ann and Jeff Ross discovered a colony of honeybees had made a home in the wall of their mechanical workshop in Beerburrum.
 Many people might have followed the advice of friends and called in the pest control but having come from a family of apiarists; Jeff coaxed the bees into a box and before long bees and honey had become their passion.

 Ann’s new-found interest in bees and her love of stingless native honey meant it wasn’t long before there were eight thriving colonies in the backyard.
-What happened next launched Hive Haven in a new direction toward saving both our stingless native bee.
+What happened next launched Hive Haven in a new direction towards helping the Australian stingless native bee.
 The heat waves of 2013 in south-east Queensland devastated both honeybee and stingless native bee colonies throughout Queensland.
 Beerburrum was no exception.
 Ann lost her 8 native bees which was devastating.

-In June 2015, a concept 3D printed hexagonal hive was put on display at various locations around the Sunshine Coast.
-This enabled people including native bee keepers, scientists, engineers to contribute valuable knowledge.
+In June 2015, a concept 3D printed hexagonal stingless bee box was put on display at various locations around the Sunshine Coast.
+This enabled people including native bee keepers, scientists, and engineers to contribute valuable knowledge.
 Ann and Jeff thank everyone for their generous support.
 Every idea or suggestion helped.